siennaspargo/Sip-The-Mocktails/README.md

 Sip The Mocktail app lets users input the names of the mocktails they would like to try.

-Whenever a user submits a mocktail name, the app will display the burger on the left side of the page, waiting to be drank.
+Whenever a user submits a mocktail name, the app will display the drink on the left side of the page, waiting to be drank.

 Each mocktail in the waiting area also has a Devour it! button.